Where to Stay in Paris: Best Paris Hotels by Neighborhood (2026)

 Paris Hotels in the 2nd Arrondissement

 The 2nd arrondissement is a central location to stay in Paris.
 One of my favorite streets, Rue Montorgueil, is perfect for a cocktail, a glass of wine, or an afternoon stroll.
-The pedestrian street, filled with food shops, has evolved since I first fell in love with it over ten years ago, and now houses more commercial chain shops.
+The pedestrian street, filled with food shops, has evolved since I first fell in love with it over ten years ago.
 You can identify the street by the mosaic white tiles that glisten in the rain.
+The area is expanding with more food shops and restaurants just a left or right turn off the main street.
+Two of my favorite bakeries are also in this arrondissement.

 The best hotels in this area are still within walking distance of the Louvre Hotel and Place Vendome.

-Maison Barrière Vendôme is located in the 1st arrondissement and is centrally located for the Tuileries, shopping on Rue St. Honoré, and museums such as Jeu de Paume and Hôtel de la Marine.
+Maison Barrière Vendôme is in the 1st arrondissement, centrally located for the Tuileries, shopping on Rue St. Honoré, and museums such as Jeu de Paume and Hôtel de la Marine.
 I have a stay booked here soon and will be back with my full recap.

 Hoxton Paris The Hoxton Paris is a great place to stay in the 2nd arrondissement.
 It is a bit tucked away from the main attractions, but it is still walkable.
 You will be a mix of restaurants and shops, feeling like a local.
 Don’t miss the Sézane apartment around the corner to do some shopping.
 You can enjoy a cocktail at the bar even if you don’t stay here.